SSexpl/git_practice/README.md

 # git_practice
 a repo to practice git hub
+1.try on operations
+2.project management